Subsidizing Learning About Resilience-building Agricultural Technologies in Mozambique

 Research Design

-The research team will collect data on agricultural decisions and outcomes, as well as on household food security and general economic wellbeing.
-In order to study the learning process itself and the role of learning in decision-making, surveys will elicit farmers’ expected income from planting the insured drought-tolerant seeds compared to conventional improved varieties under a variety of drought conditions.
+Learning, and subsequently, sustained adoption, is expected to depend both on the subsidy strategy and on a household’s experience with drought.
+As such, the study communities are geographically dispersed to maximize variation in the drought conditions experienced within treatment groups.
+The research team collects data on agricultural decisions and harvest outcomes, as well as on household food security and general economic wellbeing.
+In order to study the learning process itself and the role of learning in decisions around technology use, surveys elicit farmers’ expected harvest from planting the insured drought-tolerant seeds compared to conventional improved varieties and local, saved varieties under a variety of weather conditions.

 Development Impact